 5 linear feet

-INVENTORY.
-Addition to student papers, research materials, and audio tapes pertaining to folklore research at the University of Missouri-Columbia.
+Addition of student papers, research materials, and audio tapes pertaining to folklore research at the University of Missouri-Columbia.

 Machir, John, Papers, 1791-1899, (C2893)